Securities Arbitration Lawyer

 - Opening Statements – If desired, each party has the opportunity to present an opening statement.
 Opening statements are prepared and delivered by the parties’ lawyers.

-- Claimant’s Presentation – The investor’s securities arbitration attorney presents evidence supporting the investor’s claim for damages.
+- Claimant’s Presentation – The investor’s securities arbitration lawyer presents evidence supporting the investor’s claim for damages.

 - Respondent’s Presentation – The broker’s or brokerage firm’s counsel presents evidence in defense of the investor’s claim for damages.